 Personality disorders include a group of complex conditions that each have their own unique symptoms and diagnostic criteria.
 The team at Notre Dame Behavioral Health has extensive experience evaluating your symptoms and determining if you have a personality disorder.
 Then they work with you, helping you overcome the challenges that stand in the way of a fulfilling life.
-To schedule an in-person or telemedicine appointment, call the office in Surprise, Arizona, or use the online booking feature today.
+To schedule an in-person or telemedicine appointment, call the office in Surprise and Peoria, Arizona, or use the online booking feature today.

 The traits that define your personality make you different from other people.
 Your personality uniquely develops as your experiences and environment mold your core feelings, behaviors, and thoughts.
 After your personality develops, it usually stays the same and guides your choices throughout your lifetime.

 A personality disorder is defined as a way of thinking, feeling, and behaving that differs from cultural expectations.
 This type of disorder appears in adolescence or young adulthood and affects your ability to function in daily life.

 Personality disorders develop when your core character changes, often due to childhood trauma or another early life experience.
 As your personality changes, you develop an ongoing pattern of inappropriate emotional responses and dysfunctional thoughts and behaviors.